Carlos Chagas: Early life and education

+Early career

-After a brief stint as a medical practitioner in the hinterlands, Chagas accepted a position in the port authority of Santos, São Paulo, with the mission of fighting the malaria epidemic, which was affecting its workers.
+After a brief stint as a medical practitioner in the hinterlands, Chagas accepted a position in anti-malarial campaigns.
+In 1905, he worked under the Docas de Santos company in the port authority of Santos, São Paulo, with the mission of fighting the malaria epidemic, which was affecting its workers.
+With successful malaria prevention, the company was able to complete construction on the port.
 There, he introduced an innovation, which consisted in using pyrethrum, an insecticide, to treat households, with surprising success.
 His published work on this method served as the basis of prevention of malaria all over the world, and was adopted by a service of the Ministry of Health in Brazil, which was established expressly for this purpose.

+In 1906, Chagas returned to Rio de Janeiro and joined the Oswaldo Cruz Institute, where he worked for the rest of his life.
+In 1907, there was an outbreak of malaria at the Minas Gerais hinterland, largely affecting railroad workers and greatly hampered the construction on new railway from Rio de Janeiro to the city of Belém in the Amazon.
+The Brazilian government asked Cruz for help.
+Cruz immediately assigned Chagas, with an assistant, Belisario Penna, to make the investigation.
+Camping at Lassance, a small town near the São Francisco River, Chagas stayed there for two years and was able to contain the infection after a year of work.